Leadership Connection: DPG contributes to evolving the future of Stantec

 Across the globe, in the region of Australia and New Zealand (ANZ), leaders and the DPG were having a similar dialogue.
 The meeting held in Australia was the roll out of the 2020–2025 ANZ strategy to the wider regional leadership team.
 Although the DPG were not involved in the formulation of the strategy, the leadership team felt that the DPG will play an integral role in actioning it and asked DPG to present.

 ANZ leadership were reminded of the DPG's 4 pillars—connecting DPs with peers, development opportunities, leadership, and communities.
 Parallels were drawn between the DPG and the ANZ strategy and how they already operated “as one” without the traditional silos.
 The presentation given by the DPG was well received and conversations that followed reiterated that the DPG was an important part of Stantec culture.
-Since the strategy meeting both Abby and Kani have attended regional leadership meetings to be the voice of the DPG.
+Since the strategy meeting Kani has attended regional leadership meetings to be the voice of the DPG.

 Finally, even the executive leadership of Stantec are including the DPG perspective.
 The leadership summit, where direction for the 2020 strategic plan was set, included DPG representative Sade Akindele, who leads the DPG globally from Delft, the Netherlands.
 The summit included a review of the current state of the Company and began mapping out the direction the Company wants to move.

 “This was a great move to solicit input from diverse perspectives into the Stantec strategic plan.
 I was able to engage with and give input to all the discussion sessions, and while there, I also presented on what “Stantec of the Future” could look like—a futuristic state of the business that I arrived at based on inputs I got from DPG chapters around the world.
 The leadership team was very enthusiastic about this, and I have continued working with them to bring some of the ideas to life,” said Sade.